Art for Amnesty

 Art for Amnesty is a global community of artists of all disciplines and nationalities who share Amnesty International’s vision of a world where human rights are enjoyed by all.

-We are home to the world’s storytellers, those willing to shine a light on injustice by using visual or fine art, film, literature, poetry, music, photography or performance to express what it means to be human.
+We are home to the world’s storytellers, those willing to shine a light on injustice by using visual or fine art, film, literature, poetry, music, photography, design or performance to express what it means to be human.

-Today, recording artists like Chvrches and John Legend join celebrated symphony orchestras and west African rappers; south American photographers, middle eastern street artists, Hollywood stars and south Asian film-makers, creators everywhere lending their voice to Amnesty International’s campaigns to end abuses of human rights.
+Today, recording artists like Chvrches, John Legend and Burkinabe rapper Smarty (left), join celebrated symphony orchestras, luminaries from the contemporary art world, south American authors, middle eastern street artists, Hollywood movie stars, south Asian film-makers; creators everywhere lending their voice to Amnesty International’s campaigns to end abuses of human rights.

 The creativity of artists has been woven through Amnesty’s human rights campaigns since the movement’s foundation more than fifty years ago